-Every time we go out, people always ask my kid the same 2 questions:
+It seems that a lot of adults do not know how to socialize with kids and teenagers.
+Every time we go out, people always ask my kids the same 2 questions:

 - How are you?